Easy Instant Pot mashed potatoes are creamy, garlicky, and super simple to make with just four ingredients in under 30 minutes.

-Mashed potatoes are pure comfort food and taste fantastic with just about anything, like homestyle turkey meatloaf, beef stew, vegetarian meatloaf, slow cooker turkey meatloaf, Braised Pot Roast or Swedish meatballs with old fashioned cucumbers in vinegar.
+Mashed potatoes are pure comfort food and taste fantastic with just about anything, like homestyle turkey meatloaf, roasted half chicken, beef stew, vegetarian meatloaf, slow cooker turkey meatloaf, Braised Pot Roast, Dutch Oven Pork Tenderloin or Swedish meatballs with old fashioned cucumbers in vinegar.

 - There will be a little bit of water remaining in the instant pot when you remove the lid.
 Once you begin to mash the potatoes, the water will be absorbed and the potatoes will turn out nice and smooth.
 At this point add butter or milk a little bit at a time until the potatoes reach a consistency that you like.

 - To double this recipe, increase the weight of potatoes to 3 pounds, but use the same amount of water and the same cooking time.

 - It will take the Instant 5 to 15 minutes to come to pressure before the cooking process begins.
 Therefore, the entire cooking time will be longer than 8 minutes.

 Here are some of the most commonly asked questions about this recipe.
 If your question isn't answered below, leave a comment and I will respond as soon as I can.

 If you only have red potatoes, you can still use them but due to their lower starch content and firmer flesh, they will require more time to mash and can end up turning into mashed potato paste.

 We don't usually peel the potatoes because the potato skins have more nutrients and fiber than the inside of the potato.
 The skin also helps to keep the potatoes from becoming too soggy when they are cooked in water.